 What exactly is Mindfulness?

 The answer is that mindfulness stands for the practice of paying more attention to the present moment which includes your thoughts, feelings, and world around you.
 In today’s busy world our mind gets constantly pulled away from our current state leading us to scattered emotions and thoughts and hence us feeling anxious at times.
-In order to center ourselves and be more focused on overall wellbeing, adopting mindfulness comes into the picture.
+In order to center ourselves and be more focused on overall wellbeing, adopting and practicing mindfulness comes into the picture.

 Although it has its roots in Buddhist meditation, however, is nowadays being extensively practiced by teachers in schools or companies for better business relationships, employee efficiency, and productivity.
 Hence in order to have a positive impact on physical and mental well-being, the need for practicing mindfulness has risen.